apioo/fusio/doc/development/schema.rst

 By default you need to write standard JSON Schema files to provide a schema for the request and response format of an endpoint.
 Besides this it is also possible to create a PHP class with specific annotations which can be transformed into JSON Schema by Fusio.
-This has the advantage that you action will receive this specific class as request body.

-At the ``resources/schemas.yaml`` you can define a new schema using a simple PHP class name instead of a file:
+This has the advantage that your action will receive this specific class as request body.
+At the ``resources/schemas.yaml`` file you can define a new schema using a simple PHP class name instead of a file:

 .. code-block:: php